syrohei/GODTANU/README.md

 The simbol is **GNT** not a Golem project caution that cofuse it, It's a SHIT.

-GNU made by smart contract based on a ERC-20 Token Standard for ICO on the ethereum blockchain.
+GNT made by smart contract based on a ERC-20 Token Standard for ICO on the ethereum blockchain.

 Hyper scaleable and low cost if you send and withdraw some token.